 Remember it’s best to be accepted into your new course before withdrawing from your current one.

-This course will improve your spoken and written English skills, as well as improve your confidence.
-These skills will create more options for your career path in the future.
+This course will improve your spoken and written English skills, improve your confidence and create more options for your future career path.
 Studying this course will help you access further certificates in English, further TAFE studies or other training or work opportunities.

 To be awarded 10363NAT Certificate II in Spoken and Written English, a student must successfully complete seven (7) modules, consisting of: